microsoft/msphpsql/README.md

 Given a version number MAJOR.MINOR.PATCH,

  - MAJOR version is incremented when an incompatible API change is made,
- - MINOR version is incremented when functionality is add in a backwards-compatible manner, and
+ - MINOR version is incremented when functionality is added in a backwards-compatible manner, and
  - PATCH version is incremented when backwards-compatible bug fixes are made.

 The version number may have trailing pre-release version identifiers to indicate the stability and/or build metadata.

-- Pre-release version is denoted by a hyphen followed by `preview` or `rc` and may be followed by a series of dot separated identifiers.
-Production quality releases do not contain the pre-release version. `preview` has lower precedence than `rc.
-Example of precedence: *preview < preview.1 < rc < rc.1*.
-*Note that the PECL package version numbers do not have the hyphen before the pre-release version, owing to restrictions in PECL.
-Example of a PECL package version number: 1.2.3preview*
+- Pre-release version is denoted by a hyphen followed by `preview` or `RC` and may be followed by a series of dot separated identifiers.
+Production quality releases do not contain the pre-release version. `preview` has lower precedence than `RC`.
+Example of precedence: *preview < preview.1 < RC < RC.1*.
+Note that the PECL package version numbers do not have the hyphen before the pre-release version, owing to restrictions in PECL.
+Example of a PECL package version number: 1.2.3preview
 - Build metadata may be denoted by a plus sign followed by 4 or 5 digits, such as  `1.2.3-preview+5678` or `1.2.3+5678`.
 Build metadata does not figure into the precedence order.

 ## Future Plans